sunfounder/arduino_starter_kit/docs/source/8_traffic_light_button.rst

     :emphasize-lines: 6

     void setup() {
-        // Configure LED pins for output:
-        pinMode(3, OUTPUT);
-        pinMode(4, OUTPUT);
+        // Setup code here, to run once: pinMode(3, OUTPUT); // Set pin 3 as output pinMode(4, OUTPUT); // Set pin 4 as output
-        pinMode(5, OUTPUT);
+        pinMode(5, OUTPUT); // Set pin 5 as output
         pinMode(8, INPUT);  // Declare pin 8 (button) as input
     }

     void loop() {
-        // put your main code here, to run repeatedly: digitalWrite(3, HIGH);  // Light up the green LED on pin 3 digitalWrite(4, LOW);   // Switch off the yellow LED on pin 4 digitalWrite(5, LOW);   // Switch off the the red LED on pin 5 delay(10000);           // Wait for 10 seconds
+        // put your main code here, to run repeatedly: digitalWrite(3, HIGH);  // Light up the LED on pin 3 digitalWrite(4, LOW);   // Switch off the LED on pin 4 digitalWrite(5, LOW);   // Switch off the LED on pin 5 delay(10000);           // Wait for 10 seconds
-        digitalWrite(3, LOW);   // Switch off the green LED on pin 3 digitalWrite(4, HIGH);  // Light up the yellow LED on pin 4 digitalWrite(5, LOW);   // Switch off the red LED on pin 5 delay(3000);            // Wait for 3 seconds
+        digitalWrite(3, LOW);   // Switch off the LED on pin 3 digitalWrite(4, HIGH);  // Light up the LED on pin 4 digitalWrite(5, LOW);   // Switch off LED on pin 5
+        delay(3000);            // Wait for 3 seconds
-        digitalWrite(3, LOW);   // Switch off the green LED on pin 3 digitalWrite(4, LOW);   // Switch off the yellow LED on pin 4 digitalWrite(5, HIGH);  // Light up the red LED on pin 5 delay(10000);           // Wait for 10 seconds
+        digitalWrite(3, LOW);   // Switch off the LED on pin 3 digitalWrite(4, LOW);   // Switch off the LED on pin 4 digitalWrite(5, HIGH);  // Light up LED on pin 5
+        delay(10000);           // Wait for 10 seconds
     }

 3. After coding, verify your sketch and upload the code to the R3 board.

 **Measuring Voltage at Pin 8**